-A: There is no cost to activate your account and complete the Tightrope program.
+A: There is no cost to activate your account and/or to complete the Tightrope or Update programs.
 This is provided through the national risk management program.

 Q: How long does the program take to complete?

 A: There are five modules that take about 20 to 30 minutes each to complete – alcohol/substance, campus drinking culture, sexual misconduct, hazing, and mental health.
 Each involves an intro, a body of knowledge and a short quiz at the end.
 Participants need to score 70% or better to pass each module.
 All modules can be paused, so you can exit and return to pick up where you left off.
 The Update program takes about 20 minutes to complete.